 "Understand?"
 No!
 Misunderstand!
 You amy erroneously conclude that this person neither wants nor needs you.
-As a Lay Pastor you may be tempted to say, sidestep unpleasant or ego-threatening situations.
+As a Lay Pastor you may be tempted to say,

 "Give me someone what wants a Lay Pastor," or possibly, "Give me a person who needs me."